 San Elizario is a somewhat small town located in the state of Texas.
 With a population of 8,999 people and three constituent neighborhoods, San Elizario is the 179th largest community in Texas.

-San Elizario is a blue-collar town, with 51.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, San Elizario is a town of construction workers and builders, sales and office workers, and service providers.
-There are especially a lot of people living in San Elizario who work in office and administrative support (14.71%), maintenance occupations (8.44%), and sales jobs (7.20%).
+When you are in San Elizario, you'll notice that it is more blue-collar than most other communities in America.
+45.47% of San Elizario’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, San Elizario is a town of construction workers and builders, service providers, and sales and office workers.
+There are especially a lot of people living in San Elizario who work in office and administrative support (10.86%), maintenance occupations (8.52%), and food service (7.40%).

 San Elizario is an extremely ethnically-diverse town.
 The people who call San Elizario home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in San Elizario, accounting for 99.64% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of San Elizario residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in San Elizario include Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+People of Hispanic or Latino origin are the most prevalent group in San Elizario, accounting for 99.87% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of San Elizario residents report their race to be White, followed by Asian.
+Important ancestries of people in San Elizario include French , Irish, Yugoslavian, and Other West Indian.

 The most common language spoken in San Elizario is Spanish.
 Other important languages spoken here include English and African languages.